jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 Then if you want to update the log levels, you can use the `[scope]:[log-level]` format.
 The log level can be one of the following values: `trace`, `debug`, `info`, `warning`, `error`, `critical`, or `off`.

-For example to set the `secret` scope log level to `debug` and `router` to `critical`, you'd run the following command:
+For example, to set the `secret` scope log level to `debug` and `router` to `critical`, you'd run the following command:

 ```sh
 istioctl pc log deployment/web-frontend --level secret:debug,router:critical
 ```

 The command will list all loggers again with the updated log levels.
-Then, after you've gathered logs and did your investigation, you can revert back to the default log levels using the `-r` flag:
+Then, after you've gathered logs and did your investigation, you can revert to the default log levels using the `-r` flag:

 ```sh
 istioctl pc log deployment/web-frontend -r